subhadeeproy2000/TTA-IQA/README.md

 # TTA-IQA
-This is the official project  repository containing the implementation Code for [Test Time Adaptation for Blind Image Quality Assessment (ICCV 2023](https://arxiv.org/pdf/2307.14735.pdf) by Subhadeep Roy, Shankhanil Mitra, Soma Biswas, and Rajiv Soundararajan.(space, space, Enter)
+This is the official project  repository containing the implementation Code for [Test Time Adaptation for Blind Image Quality Assessment (ICCV 2023](https://arxiv.org/pdf/2307.14735.pdf) by Subhadeep Roy, Shankhanil Mitra, Soma Biswas, and Rajiv Soundararajan.

 Our paper addresses the issue of the distribution shift across various image-quality databases and proposes methods to adapt the pre-trained model at test time in the absence of source data.
 The source model needs to be updated based on a self-supervised auxiliary task to learn the distribution shift between train and test data.
 We formulate novel self-supervised auxiliary tasks using the rank and group contrastive losses, which can learn quality-aware information from the test data.
 # Installation
 ```